mstrhao/conscious-access-pfc/README.md

-# Conscious-access analysis and figure-reproduction package
+# Decomposition of Conscious Access

 Release for Nature Neuroscience manuscript **NN-A96833**, “The Decomposition of Conscious Access: Working Memory for